Jc-alt logo

 # Postorder traversal

-left_rob, left_skip = dfs(node.left)
+leftRob, leftSkip = dfs(node.left)

-right_rob, right_skip = dfs(node.right)
+rightRob, rightSkip = dfs(node.right)

-# we must skip both children
+# Grab value for node, skip both children

-rob_this = node.val + left_skip + right_skip
+robNode = node.val + leftSkip + rightSkip

-# Return both states upward
+# Return both rob/skip DP states for this node

-result = dfs(root)
+(rootRob, rootSkip) = dfs(root)

 # overall: tc O(n)

-# overall: sc O(h), recursion stack depth
+# overall: sc O(h)

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks